galengamaroff/cypher/README.md

-# Cypher
+# cypher

-A basic encryptor

-This is a basic encryptor
+This is my basic encryptor that replaces the letter with a symbol.
-to encrypt a sentence or decrypt the same type of encription.